 file as follows:

-Now we assume the the HTTP-based resource (e.g. web app, API, etc...) to be served at john
+Now we assume the the HTTP-based resource (e.g. web app, API, etc...) to be served from john

-'s side is listening to the address localhost:8080
+'s machine is listening to the address localhost:8080

 .
 We simply create the Service for our internal resource with the name svc1